 Help with budgeting

 While in the UK we tend to go for shorter-term mortgages and change deals frequently, in other countries, such as Germany and Japan, homeowners generally prefer longer fixed-rate deals.
-This is because they want to mitigate the risk of interest rates going up and struggling to make the repayments.
+This is because they want to mitigate the risk of interest rates going up, making higher monthly repayments difficult to manage.

 For some borrowers, the risk of significant rises in their monthly repayments - and a larger total amount to be paid back - is too great to take.
 Instead, they prefer to fix for as long as possible - paying a premium to do so - in exchange for certainty and clarity on what their monthly outgoings will be.